OrcaLinux/C-JSON/README.md

 ## **Acknowledgments**

-- Inspired by the simplicity of JSON and the need for lightweight tools in C.
+- Inspired by the simplicity of JSON and the need for C-JSON  tools in C.
 - Special thanks to contributors and the open-source community.